-We need your voice now to protect the National Eye Institute (NEI) and stop the consolidation efforts within the National Institutes of Health (NIH), to ensure groundbreaking research that prevents blindness and restores sight can continue.
+We need your voice now to continue to protect the National Eye Institute (NEI) so we can ensure groundbreaking research that prevents blindness and restores sight can continue.

 Today, the need to maintain vision research as a national priority remains not only valid but more urgent.
 The eye is not merely a window into the brain; it is a biologically and clinically distinct organ system.
 Conditions such as dry eye disease, corneal dystrophies, uveitis, and ocular surface disorders have no direct connection to the nervous system and would likely lose visibility and funding under a broader Neuroscience and Brain Research Institute structure as proposed.
 Likewise, with neuroscience and brain research being the focus of such a consolidated institute, research addressing vision conditions related to the retina and macula would also see less focus.